HEYADITI1/ChatRoom/README.md

 Contributions are welcome!
 Please follow the steps below to contribute to this project:

 ## Fork the repository.
-Create your feature branch (git checkout -b feature/new-feature).
+-Create your feature branch (git checkout -b feature/new-feature).
-Commit your changes (git commit -am 'Add some feature').
+-Commit your changes (git commit -am 'Add some feature').
-Push to the branch (git push origin feature/new-feature).
+-Push to the branch (git push origin feature/new-feature).
-Create a new Pull Request.
+-Create a new Pull Request.